 End Sub

-- After that, we will need to write a function to show Userform as MsgBox.
+- Write a function to show Userform as MsgBox.

 Function DisplayMsg(Prompt As String, _